USEPA/sensortoolkit/docs/source/quickstart.rst

 This guide provides a brief overview of how to use the sensortoolkit library, including primary functions and methods that are essential to making the most out of the library.
-The guide walks you through a example scenario, evaluating data from a fictitious air sensor named the *'Toco Toucan'* against reference data collected from a monitor collocated at the ambient monitoring site where sensors were deployed in triplicate.
+The guide walks you through an example scenario, evaluating data from a fictitious air sensor named the *'Toco Toucan'* against reference data collected from a monitor collocated at the ambient monitoring site where sensors were deployed in triplicate.